Noverish/KoreaUniversity-InternetProtocols/README.md

 ### This is an assignment of Internet Protocols (COSE441) of Korea University in 2018 spring semester

-Encode and decode SNMP packets.
-Send and receive SNMP packets to SNMP server which is provided by professor Create SNMP Packets of SNMPGET, SNMPSET, SNMPWALK functions

 Assignment description document is DOCUMENT.pdf
 My submitted report is REPORT.pdf

+## What this do

+ - Encode and decode SNMP packets to byte array.
+ - Send and receive SNMP packets to SNMP server which is provided by professor
+ - Create SNMP Packets of SNMPGET, SNMPSET, SNMPWALK functions

 ## Screenshots